Odyssey

 Graph variants

-For example, we could have a for staging or pre-production, a common environment where we can test our schema changes before they go live.
+For example, we could have a variant for staging or pre-production, a common environment where we can test our schema changes before they go live.
 We could have another variant for production, which is live and in use by clients.

-We want to allow folks, even outside our organization, to explore the schema freely and send queries using Explorer, so we'll need to make this public.
+We want to allow folks, even outside our organization, to explore the schema freely and send queries using Explorer, so we'll need to make this variant public.

 By making a public variant, our API consumers will be able to see these pages: